Fitch Affirms PSP's Senior Unsecured Rating at 'A-'; Outlook Stable

 Strong Debt Serviceability

-PSP has a good track record of beating Fitch's estimates and we
+PSP has a firm track record of beating Fitch's estimates and we

 expect the